Are Pacifiers “Bad?”

 **If the answer to these questions are “no” and your child is under a year, that is great!
 Baby is likely suckling to soothe, which can be expected at this age.
 Try to wean that pacifier by a year and keep hands busy in play to decrease thumb sucking.
 Remember to try and only offer the pacifier if your little one is not able to be calmed in other ways- since that is the purpose of the pacifier, to pacify!
 [Remember: Introduce teethers around 3 months to help increase jaw strength and replace pacifiers in play!]

 **If the answer to these questions are “no” and your child is over a year old, but still uses a pacifier/sucks on their thumb, your child is also likely still suckling to soothe and calm.
 At this point, it is likely a habit, but may not be due to underlying oral motor difficulties.
-If you are interested in trying to decrease thumb sucking and pacifier use, try the following:

-offer crunchy snacks before bedtime/naptime to provide input to the mouth
+Offer crunchy snacks before bedtime/naptime to provide input to the mouth

-keep hands busy in play (you can look into a thumb block with guidance from a professional if you think that is appropriate for your child and something your family agrees on using)
+Keep hands busy in play (you can look into a thumb block with guidance from a professional if you think that is appropriate for your child and something your family agrees on using)

-try to replace the pacifier with another soothing toy
+Try to replace the pacifier with another soothing toy

-positively reinforce when your little one is not thumb sucking or using a pacifier
+Positively reinforce when your little one is not thumb sucking or using a pacifier

-don’t be too hard on yourself!
+Don’t be too hard on yourself!
 If your little one is developing well, and you don’t have concerns about her oral motor skills or tongue position, take it slow during this transition.

 Lastly, I want to hit home that we can’t really say that extended pacifier use and persistent thumb sucking CAUSE a speech delay.
 We can’t generalize and claim that one thing directly causes another- and we shouldn’t.
 Because each child is different.
-However, we can state that we notice that children with persistent pacifier use and thumb sucking sometimes ALSO have speech-language and feeding/oral motor difficulties.
+However, we can state that we notice that children with persistent pacifier use and thumb sucking sometimes also have speech-language and feeding/oral motor difficulties.
 Why?
 Because those “habits” indicate that there may be something else underlying that is likely contributing to the speech-language delay or oral motor difficulties.

 This blog was meant to be helpful and educate and not to cause panic or worry.
 If your little one is sucking their thumb or using a pacifier beyond a year old, you have not done anything wrong!
 By asking questions, you are doing everything right.
 If you are concerned about your little one, talk to a licensed oral motor therapist (SLP/OT) for help and support!
 Or you can book a virtual consultation with a member of our team!